 In this course, the student will analyze the significant historical events and the different techniques and preparation styles in pastry, confectionery, and basic bakery.
-Students will apply knowledge in the use of equipment, utensils, and materials of pastry and confectionery taking into consideration hygiene and safety in the workplace.
+Students will apply knowledge in the use of equipment, utensils, and materials of pastrv confectionery taking into consideration hygiene and safety in the workplace.
 Likewise, they will create a variety of international and Puerto Rican products taking into account their nutritional value and presentation.
+This course is part of the integration model between the cafeteria and the academic program.
+Students will perform the tasks and services directly in the cafeteria.